cu-mkp/edition-webpages/docs/resources/overview.md

 ## [Glossary](/#folios/1r/f/1r/glossary)

-The Glossary is a record of distinctive terms used in the manuscript which was compiled during the process of transcribing and translating the text.
+The Glossary, compiled during the process of transcribing and translating Ms. Fr.
+640, is a record of distinctive terms used in the manuscript.

 It includes:

   - meaning(s) of words according to context
-  - bibliographic references for those meanings
+  - bibliographic references for those definitions
   - alternate historical spellings and modern spelling
   - language or dialect of origin